Music of Adelaide

 Music of Adelaide includes music relating to the city of Adelaide, South Australia.
 It includes all genres of both live and recorded music by artists born or living in the city, live music events happening in the city, and other aspects of the music industry relating to Adelaide.

 Adelaide is a UNESCO City of Music.
-It enjoys several annual music festivals and awards, and possibly has more live music venues per capita than any other capital city in the southern hemisphere.
-Organisations such as Music SA and the Music Development Office, backed by the state government, help to nurture the live music industry and the careers of emerging artists.
+It enjoys several annual music festivals and awards, and possibly has more live music venues per capita than any other capital city in the Southern Hemisphere.
+Organisations such as Music SA and the Music Development Office (MDO), backed by the state government, help to nurture the live music industry and the careers of emerging artists.

 Artists of some renown such as Sia, Paul Kelly, Redgum, Cold Chisel, Adelaide Symphony Orchestra, Hilltop Hoods, No Fixed Address and Guy Sebastian originate from the city.